-We draw attention to the Going Concern disclosures in note 1 to the financial statements which indicate that the College is dependent on the continued support of its bankers for the continued provision of loan facilities and the Education Skills and Funding Agency (ESFA) for short term cashflow support, and, if necessary, deferral of repayments on the remaining balance of an interest-free loan facility under the 'FE College Financial Intervention and Exceptional Financial Support'.
+We draw attention to the Going Concern disclosures in note 1 to the financial statements which indicate that the College is dependent on the continued support of its bankers for the continued provision of loan facilities and the Education Skills and Funding Agency (ESFA) for short term cashflow support.
 These events and conditions, along with other matters explained in note 1 indicate that a material uncertainty exists that may cast significant doubt on the College's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.